The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 The interior specification differs across the models.

-The Standard Range Plus comes with a Partial Premium interior, whereas the Long Range and Performance versions have a Premium Interior.
+The base version comes with a Partial Premium interior, whereas the Long Range and Performance versions have a Premium Interior.
 What’s the difference?

 All models get: